 Marley revealed an interesting connection between the Hilbert coefficients and the reduction number of an ideal $I$.
-Recall that a reduction of $I$ is an ideal $J \subseteq I$ such that $JI^{n}=I^{n+1}$ for some $n \in \mathbb{N.}$ If $J$ is a reduction of $I$, the \textit{reduction number} of $I$ with respect to $J$ denoted by $\rd_{J}(I)$ is the smallest $n$ such that $JI^{n}=I^{n+1}.$ A reduction is \textit{minimal} if it is minimal with respect to containment among all reductions.
-The \textit{reduction number} of $I$ is defined as $\rd(I):=\min\{\rd_{J}(I): J$ is a minimal reduction of $I\}$.
+Recall that a reduction of $I$ is an ideal $J \subseteq I$ such that $JI^{n}=I^{n+1}$ for some $n \in \mathbb{N.}$ If $J$ is a reduction of $I$, the \textit{reduction number} of $I$ with respect to $J,$ denoted by $r_{J}(I),$ is the smallest $n$ such that $JI^{n}=I^{n+1}.$ A reduction is \textit{minimal} if it is minimal with respect to containment among all reductions.
+The \textit{reduction number} of $I$ is defined as $r(I):=\min\{r_{J}(I): J$ is a minimal reduction of $I\}$.
 The concept of reduction and minimal reduction was first introduced by Northcott and Rees.
-Reduction number is useful in studying the Cohen-Macaulay properties of the associated graded ring $\gr(I)= \displaystyle \bigoplus_{n \geq 0} I^{n} / I^{n+1}$ of $R$ with respect to $I.$ The reduction number $\rd(I)$ is said to be independent if $\rd(I)=\rd_{J}(I)$ for every minimal reduction $J$ of $I$.
-In the case of dimension one, the reduction number $\rd(I)$ of an $\mathfrak m$-primary ideal $I$ is independent.
-It was independently proved by Huckaba \cite{hu} and Trung \cite{trung} that if $\depth\gr(I) \geq d-1$, then $\rd(I)$ is independent.
-Sally raised the following question in \cite{sally}: If $(R, \mathfrak m)$ is a Cohen-Macaulay ring of dimension $d$, then is $\rd(\mathfrak m)$ independent?
-As a natural extension, one can ask if $\rd(I)$ is independent for any $\mathfrak m$-primary ideal $I.$ There are examples that suggest that $\rd(I)$ is not independent in general.
-In this paper, we have investigated the conditions under which $\rd(I)$ is independent (see corollaries \ref{bb}, \ref{aa}, \ref{shruti}, \ref{sakshi}).
+Reduction number is useful in studying the Cohen-Macaulay properties of the associated graded ring $\gr(I)= \displaystyle \bigoplus_{n \geq 0} I^{n} / I^{n+1}$ of $R$ with respect to $I.$ The reduction number $r(I)$ is said to be independent if $r(I)=r_{J}(I)$ for every minimal reduction $J$ of $I$.
+In one-dimensional rings, the reduction number $r(I)$ of an $\mathfrak m$-primary ideal $I$ is independent.
+It was independently proved by Huckaba \cite{hu} and Trung \cite{trung} that if $\depth\gr(I) \geq d-1$, then $r(I)$ is independent.
+Sally proposed the following question in \cite{sally}: If $(R, \mathfrak m)$ is a Cohen-Macaulay ring of dimension $d$, then is $r(\mathfrak m)$ independent?
+As a natural extension to this question, one can ask whether $r(I)$ is independent for any $\mathfrak m$-primary ideal $I.$ There are examples that suggest that $r(I)$ is not independent in general.
+In this paper, we investigate the conditions under which $r(I)$ is independent (see \ref{bb}, \ref{papa}, \ref{purvi}).